Sixth form subject selection, helping you choose

-If you thought it was difficult choosing GCSE subjects, there is added pressure at A level, IB or their equivalent.
+If you thought it was tricky choosing GCSE subjects, it’s even harder at A level, IB or equivalent.
+Consider what you are good at and what’s good for you.

-First things first, of course: if your school only offers A level and you prefer the breadth of IB, depth of Pre U or vocational orientation of BTec qualifications and the like, you may need to consider changing schools at 16.
+First things first: if your school only offers A level and you prefer the breadth of IB, depth of Pre U or vocational orientation of BTec qualifications and the like, you may need to consider changing schools at 16.

 - Subject strengths.
 You may be passionate about history but, if you have difficulty stringing sentences together, history may not love you.
 Unsure?
 Ask teachers (and those who know you well) for an honest assessment.
 You may be guided by your GCSE choices, of course, but many sixth forms offer new subjects at 16 - politics, economics, psychology, to name just a few - so they'll need to be added to the mix too.
 Sometimes there's a balancing act between your aptitude for a subject and what universities and colleges want.